 |1,300 – 1,700||$90,000 – $150,000|

 *Does not include site prep, foundation, utility construction, finishings, or assembly.

-Log homes are 30 percent cheaper than traditional stick-built homes.
-With DIY construction experience, you can save money by ordering a log home kit you assemble yourself.
+Log homes are 30% cheaper than traditional stick-built homes.
+With DIY construction experience, save money by ordering a log home kit to build on-site.

 Prefab House Kits Prices